grafana/beyla/docs/sources/setup/kubernetes-helm.md

 ## Configuring Beyla metadata

-If Beyla exports the data using the Prometheus exporter, you might need to override the Beyla pod annotations to let it be discoverable by your Prometheus scraper.
+If Beyla exports the data using the Prometheus exporter, you might need to override the Beyla Pod annotations to let it be discoverable by your Prometheus scraper.
 You can add the following section to the example `helm-beyla.yml` file: